 4. Lemon + Salt Scour Scrub

-When the tub gets those gross rings or the sink looks stained, I add some salt and lemon for extra scrubbing and whitening power.
+When the tub gets those gross rings or the sink looks stained, add some salt and lemon to the above soft scrub for extra scrubbing and whitening power.
 Combine baking soda, salt and lemon juice until you have a paste and apply to stained areas.
-I’m lazy and will let this sit for a few hours if possible to let things loosen up a bit before attacking with a sponge.
+I'm lazy and will let this sit for a few hours if possible to let things loosen up a bit before attacking with a sponge.

 5. Toilet volcano

 This is the part your kids will love.
 First, a warning!
-I tried making a cleaner that combined baking soda and vinegar in bottle – big no no, folks.
-These two have a fun, sizzle-y reaction when put together but when the bubbling is done, I learned that you’re basically left with club soda and not a powerhouse cleaner.
+I tried making a cleaner that combined baking soda and vinegar in bottle—big no no, folks.
+These two have a fun, sizzle-y reaction when put together but when the bubbling is done, you're basically left with club soda and not a powerhouse cleaner.
 Oops.
-So don’t combine these 2 together ahead of time, thinking you’re all on the ball or you’re in for a bit of a let down.
+So don't combine these two ingredients together ahead of time, thinking you're all on the ball or you will be in for a bit of a let down.

-Add a squirt of castile soap and 1/2 cup distilled white vinegar.
-Let that sit for 10 or so minutes.
-Then call the kids and let them pour in about 1/2 cup baking soda and enjoy the bubbles.
-When the reaction dies down, give the toilet a good scrub, flush and you’re done.
+Add a squirt of castile soap and ½ cup distilled white vinegar.
+Let that sit in the toilet for 10 or so minutes.
+Then call the kids and let them pour in about ½ cup baking soda and enjoy the bubbles.
+When the reaction dies down, give the toilet a good scrub, flush and you're done.